 Melissa Nalley Barker

 I know exactly how you’re feeling right now.
 The fear.
 The uncertainty.
-The overwhelming sense that everything is about to change and you don’t know how to navigate it.
+The overwhelming sense that everything is about to change and you don’t know how to get through it.

-Now my job is to make sure you feel supported from your very first call.
+Now my job is to make sure you feel supported from your very first contact with us.
 Because I remember what that first call felt like.

 Why I Do This Work